hkarn/currency-exchange-rates-front/README.md

 I have seperated the cross-rates table page to make it more accessible via bookmark.
 The idea is you can create a link to table once then bookmark it and have easy access to a cross-table relevant to the currencies you use.
 By seperating the page the number of requests and resources loaded when using a table bookmark directly can be reduced.
 For instance the cross-rate.html does not load Bootstrap, nor all the CSS or make all the ajax calls for geo-location etc.

+### Additonal notes

+There are various things.
+DOM manipulation in general that might be more effencient to do using jQuery or Bootstrap since they are already included anyway.
+But is not just to practice vanilla JS.

 <br><br>
   ![alt text](https://files.itslearning.com/data/1821/303/Lernia_logo_orange_liten.jpg "Lernia Logo")